 3. CVCC will assess appropriate fees for equipment and facility use to individuals or groups who are not members of the campus community.
 Security fees may be assessed to defray the actual costs of providing security when the size of the audience may pose a risk to safety.

-4. Facilities available for use for speaking, peaceful demonstrations and other forms of expressive activities are restricted to the hours between 9:00 A.M. and 9:00 P.M., Monday – Thursday and 9:00 A.M. and 5:00 P.M, on Friday when the college is in session, except during the three (3) days prior to and during exam periods.
+4. Facilities available for use for speaking, peaceful demonstrations and other forms of expressive activities are restricted to the hours between 9:00 A.M. and 9:00 P.M., Monday – Thursday and 9:00 A.M. and 5:00 P.M, on Friday when the college is in session, except during the 24 hours immediately preceding and during exam periods.